cockpit-project/cockpit/test/README.md

     $ test/image-prepare ...   # Install code to test
     $ test/verify/check-...    # Run some tests

-Each image-prepare invocation will always start from the pristine `$TEST_DATA/images` and ignore the current overlay in `test/images`.
+Each image-prepare invocation will always start from the pristine image and ignore the current overlay in `test/images`.
 It is thorough, but also rather slow.
 If you want to iterate on changing only JavaScript/HTML code, you can use this shortcut to copy updated webpacks into a prepared VM overlay image:

     $ make && bots/image-customize -u dist:/usr/share/cockpit/ $TEST_OS